 You can find out more under Title Feasibility by Country

 No fees will be refunded in the event of termination of studies.
-This has copyright reasons, among other things, because you receive all documents and content that you could use, even after leaving university.
+This is done for copyright reasons, among other things.
+Because you receive all documents and contents that you could use, even after leaving the university.
 Please consider carefully whether you are interested in the contents of the course and do not speculate in advance on dropping out.
-If you are interested in the content and subject matter, we are convinced that you will also graduate positively.
-We make every effort to make the content as varied and application oriented as possible.
+If you are interested in the contents and the subject matter, we are convinced that you will also graduate positively.
+We make every effort to make the contents as varied and application-oriented as possible.
 All our scientific, theoretical models are underpinned with practical examples.
-For example, we offer videos, case studies and stories as well as many links to best and worst cases from the world of marketing communications to support the theory.
+For example, we offer videos, case studies and stories as well as many links to best and worst cases from around the world of marketing communications to support the theory.
 By doing so, we want to ensure that you can understand and apply the content correctly.
-The modular work also aims at applying the newly acquired knowledge oneself.
-This allows you to take the maximum output for your professional life with you.
+The module tasks also aim at applying the newly acquired knowledge.
+This allows you to benefit from the programme in your professional life.

-It is up to the individual universities who they accept for doctoral studies.
+It is up to the individual universities who they accept for their respective doctoral studies.
 Admission is possible if the admitting university classifies the course as "equivalent".

 Please note, however, that you will receive 60 ECTS points for our distance learning programme.
 To be admitted to a doctoral programme, you usually need 120 ECTS.
 You may have to provide further proof of performance to show the difference when applying for a doctoral place.

-The degree Crossmedia Marketing Communication MA can be completed in only 12 months due to the flexible organisation of the course, the time required and the commitment required.
+The degree Marketing Communication MA can be completed in only 12 months due to the flexible organisation of the course, the time required and the commitment required.
 The basis for this is the reduced number of ECTS credits (60 instead of 90 or 120) compared to classical master's programmes.
-Due to the brevity and compactness of the course, no credits can be made.
+Due to the brevity and compactness of the course, no credits for previously acquired knowledge can be granted.